Go to Jordan's main page,

 photograph

-Each of the Immortals has specific iconographic markers, and a subset of them are sometimes used alone to suggest the Immortals without actually showing them.
+Each of the Immortals has specific iconographic markers, and a subset of them can sometimes be used alone to suggest the Immortals without actually showing them.
 Woodcuts of each symbol, from a Qīng Dynasty (period 21) source (after Eberhard 1983:92) are added at the end of each story.
 Nearly all artistic representations (including those on this page) use such conventional symbols to identify each immortal.
 When you finish the stories, there are quizzes in which you will be able to recognize these figures in a diversity of popular art works.

 Stories